Optimal Algorithms for Online Convex Optimization with Adversarial Constraints: The Constrained OCO (COCO) Problem

-\paragraph{Regret Decomposition:} We now derive the regret decomposition inequality that will be pivotal in bounding the regret and violation.
-Fix any feasible action $x^* \in \Omega^*.$ Then, for any round $\tau \in [T],$ we have

-where in (a), we have used the feasibility of the action $x^* \in \Omega^*,$ which yields $g_\tau(x^*)\leq 0$ \footnote{We actually have an equality in this step for the preprocessed clipped constraint functions.}.
-Summing up the inequalities \eqref{drift_ineq} from $\tau=t_1+1$ to $\tau=t_2$, we obtain the following inequality, which relates the regret (denoted by the variable $\textrm{Regret}$) for learning the given cost functions $\{f_t\}_{t\geq 1}$ to the regret (denoted by the variable $\textrm{Regret}'$) for learning the surrogate cost functions $\{\hat{f}_t\}_{t\geq 1}$:

-We emphasize that the regret on the RHS implicitly depends on the auxiliary variables $\{Q(t)\}_{t\geq 1},$ which are controlled by the online policy.
-In particular, by setting $t_1=0$ and $t_2=t,$ and recalling that $\Phi(0)= Q(0)=0,$ Eqn.\ \eqref{master_eqn} yields

-\subsubsection{Convex Cost and Convex Constraint functions}
+\subsubsection{Convex Cost and Convex Constraint Functions}

-We now specialize Eqn.\ \eqref{q-bd-eqn} to the case of convex cost and convex constraint functions.
-Let the base OCO subroutine $\Pi$ be taken to be the OGD policy with adaptive step sizes as given in part 1 of Theorem \ref{data-dep-regret}.
-In this case, we obtain the following bound for any feasible action $x^* \in \Omega^*:$
+We now apply the regret decomposition inequality \eqref{gen-reg-decomp} to the case of convex cost and convex constraint functions.
+Let us choose the regret-minimizing OCO subroutine for the surrogate cost functions to be the OGD policy with adaptive step sizes (a.k.a. \emph{AdaGrad}) described in part 1 of Theorem \ref{data-dep-regret} in the Appendix (see Algorithm \ref{coco_alg}).
+Plugging in the adaptive regret bound \eqref{cvx-reg-bd} on the RHS of \eqref{gen-reg-decomp}, setting $\beta=(2GD)^{-1},$ and using Eqn.\ \eqref{grad_bd_new}, we arrive at the following inequality valid for any $t \geq 1: $

-In the above, the inequality (c) follows from the regret guarantee of the adaptive OGD policy (Eqn.\ \eqref{cvx-reg-bd}) and (d) follows from the algebraic facts that $(a+b)^2 \leq 2(a^2+b^2)$ and $\sqrt{x+y} \leq \sqrt{x}+\sqrt{y}.$ The following theorem gives the performance bounds for the proposed meta-policy. \begin{theorem} Consider the generalized OCO problem with convex costs and convex constraint functions.
-With $V=\sqrt{T},$ the meta-policy, described in Algorithm \ref{g-oco-policy}, achieves the following regret and cumulative constraint violations:

-Furthermore, for any round $t \geq 1$ where the worst-case regret is non-negative (\emph{i.e.,} $\sup_{x^* \in \Omega^*}\textrm{Regret}_t(x^*) \geq 0$) the queue-length (and hence, constraint violation) bound can be improved to $Q(t)= O(\sqrt{T}).$ \end{theorem} See Section \ref{gen-cvx-bd-pf} in the Appendix for the proof of Theorem \ref{gen-cvx-bd}.
-The second part of the theorem states that the regret and constraint violation can not be large simultaneously at any round - if the worst-case regret at a round $t$ is non-negative, then the cumulative constraint violation up to that round is at most $O(\sqrt{T}).$